mobizt/FirebaseClient/resources/docs/realtime_database.md

     - `T` - The value of type T that casts from response payload.

-5. ### 🔹 T get(AsyncClientClass &aClient, const String &path, DatabaseOptions &options)
+3. ### 🔹 T get(AsyncClientClass &aClient, const String &path, DatabaseOptions &options)

     Get value at the node path.

     The DatabaseOptions related to the Conditional Requests and Query Parameters supported by Firebase Realtime Database REST API are following.

     `readTimeout`, the timeout (number) in ms which limits how long the read takes on the server side.
+    If a read request doesn't finish within the allotted time, it terminates with an HTTP 400 error.
+    The default value is 15 min or 900,000 ms.

     `writeSizeLimit`, the size of a write limit can be "tiny", "small", "meduim", "large" and "unlimited".
+    To limit the size of a write, you can specify the writeSizeLimit query parameter as tiny (target=1s), small (target=10s), medium (target=30s), large (target=60s).
+Realtime Database estimates the size of each write request and aborts requests that will take longer than the target time.

     `shallow`, the option (boolean) for shallowing (truncating) the JSON object data into true while JSON primitive values (string, number and boolean) will not shallow.

+    This option cannot be mixed with any other options.

     `silent`, the option (boolean) to mute the return reponse payload.
     `classicRequest`, the option (boolean) to use HTTP POST for PUT (set) and DELETE (remove).
-    `ETAG`, the ETAG value for The if-match condition request header for the data you want to update.
     `Filter`, the options for complex data filtering which included the properties i.e., orderBy, startAt, endAt,`limitToFirst`, limitToLast, and equalTo.

+    ### Example
     ```cpp
+    DatabaseOptions options;

+    options.readTimeout = 5000;

+    Database.get(aClient, "/path/to/data", options);
+    ```

+    ```cpp
-    T get(AsyncClientClass &aClient, const String &path)
+    T get(AsyncClientClass &aClient, const String &path, DatabaseOptions &options)
     ```
     **Params:**
     - `aClient` - The async client.